wanze/Google-Analytics-API-PHP/README.md

 	$name = $item['name'];
 	$accounts[$id] = $name;
 }
-// Print out the Accounts with Id => Name, the array-key of one Account is the ID you have to remember print_r($accounts);
+// Print out the Accounts with Id => Name.
+Save the Id (array-key) of the account you want to query data.
+// See next chapter how to set the account-id. print_r($accounts);
 ```
 ##4.
 Query the Google Analytics API